✨ New Plugin Alert ✨ SleekRank is now available with €50 launch discount

 Honest about the source

 Eventbrite is the canonical record.
-SleekView shows your locally-cached snapshot and is upfront that ticket sales and check-ins happen on Eventbrite's side.
+SleekView shows the locally cached snapshot and is upfront that ticket sales and check-ins happen on Eventbrite's side, not in WordPress.

 Filter the cached snapshot

-Once events are cached locally, filtering by date, venue, capacity, and sold count is fast — no API rate limits per filter.
+Once events are cached locally, filtering by date, venue, capacity, and sold count is fast — no API rate limits per filter and no waiting for the Eventbrite dashboard to load.

 Read whatever the plugin stores

 Different Eventbrite plugins store data differently — some as posts, some in transients, some as JSON in options.
-SleekView's agent UI helps you point at whichever your plugin uses.
+The agent UI helps you point at whichever your plugin uses.

 Audience